If messages are arriving in your Inbox, but later disappear, there are a few things you should check.

 Most mail clients have their own junk/spam filtering settings that may be blocking or filtering messages once they arrive in your mailbox.
 These settings are an additional layer of filtering that is separate from the spam filtering performed on the server.
 You may want to modify or disable these additional filtering settings so that they do not affect your incoming mail.

 You may also need to review your spam filtering options in the web interface.
-Check your blacklist or blocked senders list to see if there are any entries which may be filtering or blocking mail.
+Check your blacklist or blocked senders list to see if there are any entries that may be filtering or blocking mail.

 - Your mailbox may be configured as POP in a mail client or device.